Athenaxdd/MM-CO2011-HK221/README.md

 # MM-CO2011-HK221

-Mathematical Modeling Assignment [CO2011] from HCMUT, about the love of Romeo and Juliet
+Our attempt for the Mathematical Modeling Assignment [CO2011] from HCMUT, about the love of Romeo and Juliet